Empyrean-Heaven/Ex-Nihilo-Aliquid_BN/README.md

 Description: The chain is only as strong as its weakest link.
 No weak links shall exist in your whole.
 This spell evens out the damage on your limbs equally.

 • Solipsist

+[Δ]No Pain No Gain

+Description: The pangs of the flesh may be unburdened by the stagnation of the soul.
+Alleviate pain in proportion to your mental reserve capacity.

+Explanation: For every point of FATIGUE gained, remove two points of PAIN.
+Starts with 5 FATIGUE 10 PAIN, ends with 10 FATIGUE 20 PAIN at max level.

+[Δ]Running Forever Into The Night

+Description: The body may be weary, but so long as the mind holds steady, it can persevere.

+Explanation: Gain some FATIGUE to restore a bit of STAMINA.

+[Δ]Sonorous Soliloquy

+Description: A dazed or stunned self may be restored by a little jolly tune.

+Explanation: Remove the DAZED and STUNNED effects from the self for a bit of FATIGUE.

+• Positivist